-shaving off little bits of dust with a kniff every Passover to put in the charoset.

-Sephardi Jews originally from Afghanistan and Iran conjure images of the enslaved Israelites being whipped by actually slinging green onions at each other!

-In Spain, the seder leader walks around the seder plate in hand, tapping it on the head of each guest.
+the same brick for decades. shaving off little bits of dust Sephardi Jews originally from with a knife every Passover to Afghanistan and Iran conjure put in the charoset. images of the enslaved Israelites being whipped by actually slinging green onions at each other!
+In Spain, the seder leader walks around the table three times with the seder plate in hand, tapping it on the head of each guest.
 The tradition, is said to bless those whose heads are tapped.